MichaelRawson/autoencode-tptp/README.md

 # Autoencoding TPTP

 This repo supplements the [paper](http://aitp-conference.org/2020/abstract/paper_27.pdf) by Michael Rawson and Giles Reger.
+Later work by @inpefess, thanks!

+# License
+MIT licensed.

 # Before running

 * install Python dependencies (e.g. `poetry install` should work)
 * from `tptp-graph` folder run `maturin build` (for this you'll need Rust installation on your system)
 * from project root run `pip install tptp-graph/target/wheel/wheel-of-your-choice.whl`
+   * you may find it easier to `cargo build --release` in `/tptp-graph`, followed by symlinking `/tptp-graph/target/release/libtptp_graph.so` to `/tptp_graph.so` for the preceding two steps
 * subfolders `Problems` and `Axioms` should be in your working folder (either run scripts from TPTP folder or create symbolic links in the project root)

 # Training